shakacode/react_on_rails/docs/basics/installation-into-an-existing-rails-app.md

 ```

 That will install the latest version and update your package.json. **NOTE:** the `--exact` flag will ensure that you do not have a "~" or "^" for your react-on-rails version in your package.json.

-## Webpacker Configuration

-React on Rails users should set configuration value `compile` to false, as React on Rails handles compilation for test and production environments.